mgrundy/GiphPicker/Readme.md

 Hi There!
 This is a sample project I did as part of an interview process at a certain unnamed company.
 The project brief was:

 *For this portion of the interview, we’d like you to build a basic, single view app that allows a user to search for fun, animated GIFs.*

-They also supplied a sample query URL and some tips, but A) the api is pretty self-explanatory in the code (and the actual docs linked to).  ¯\_(ツ)_/¯
+They also supplied a sample query URL and some tips, but A) the api is pretty self-explanatory in the code (and the actual docs linked to).  ¯\\_(ツ)_/¯

 These open-ended take-home projects are kinda crap.
 They always take 2-3 times what the interviewers estimate.
-Mostly they aren't paid.
+Most of the time this is unpaid work.
 And frequently they don't have a lot to do with what you'll be doing.
 I'm sure the folks who put it together thought it was a good estimate (3-4 hours), but doubt they tried timing themselves while they did it.
 My advice?
-Stick with the companies who compensate your for take-home projects.
+Stick with the companies who compensate you for take-home projects.

 Everything is self-contained.
 No pods or Carthage configs.
 Open up the xcode